BLANK CANVAS Intensive

 BLANK CANVAS 2014

-• Mark Carberry (Limerick/London), working on a site-specific research with Visual Artist Bláthnaid Ní Mhurchú and Fashion Designer Natalie Coleman
+• Mark Carberry (Limerick/London), worked on a site-specific research with Visual Artist Bláthnaid Ní Mhurchú and Fashion Designer Natalie Coleman

-• Emma Fitzgerald (Dublin) and Liadain Herriott (Dublin/Brussels) working on the biographies and autobiographies of women
+• Emma Fitzgerald (Dublin) and Liadain Herriott (Dublin/Brussels) worked on the biographies and autobiographies of women

-• Micheline Heal (New York), researching magic for a family focused dance piece
+• Micheline Heal (New York), researched magic for a family focused dance piece

-• Wanjiru Kamuyu (Paris) developing material towards a solo
+• Wanjiru Kamuyu (Paris) developed material towards a solo

-• Oonagh Kearney (Cork/London) with Riccardo Buscarini (UK) researching dance on film as a studio practice
+• Oonagh Kearney (Cork/London) with Riccardo Buscarini (UK) researched dance on film as a studio practice

-• Katherine O’Malley (Dublin), to collaborate with composer Darragh Dukes.
+• Katherine O’Malley (Dublin), collaborated with composer Darragh Dukes.

 BLANK CANVAS 2013